ericoporto/ags-manual-wiki/Settingupthegame.md

 The "MovementSpeed" option allows you to control how fast the character moves when walking.
 Here, a larger number means he walks faster.
-If you find that a movement speed of 1 is still too fast, you can use negative numbers (eg. -3) which will move even more slowly.
+If you find that a movement speed of 1 is still too fast, you can use negative numbers (e.g. -3) which will move even more slowly.
 The lower you go, the slower the movement speed.

 The "SpeechColor" option specifies which color is used for the text